img 0433

 VPI HW-19 Mark 3

-Next, I examined the thrust bearing, specifically the ball.
-This is not original, because the platter has been upgraded, and that required a new bearing here.
+Next, I examined the thrust bearing, specifically the steel ball.
+This is not original, because the platter has been upgraded, and that required a new bearing assembly.
 I would have much preferred it if everything had been left original.
 You might just be able to see the chip in the steel ball bearing.
-This can be replaced…
+The steel ball can be replaced, though this is a job for a return visit, if the owner is keeping the deck.

 img 0417

 Here is that same bearing after cleaning/decontamination.
-It’s like a different bearing, though sadly with the same chipped steel ball.
-The owner is going to bring the deck back in for a thrust bearing replacement if he keeps it.
-Being an inverted bearing, a premium synthetic grease is what I like to use here, when preapring the platter and bearing for reassembly.
+It’s like a different bearing in terms of cleanliness, though the chipped ball bearing remains.
+The owner is going to bring the deck back in if he keeps it.
+Being an inverted bearing, I like to use a premium synthetic grease when preparing the platter and bearing for reassembly.

 VPI HW-19 Mark 3

 None of these scratches should be here, of course.
-I don’t know how they came to be.
+I don’t know how they came to be, but I can only assume the same carelessness that resulted in some of the other damage we see with this deck.

 VPI HW-19 Mark 3

-With the subschassis removed, I spend a little more time with the plinth, cleaning and nourishing the wood, checking / tighteneing fastners etc, something that clearly had not been done in a long time.
+With the subschassis removed, I spent a little more time with the plinth, cleaning and nourishing the wood, checking/tightening fastners etc, something that clearly had not been done in a long time.

 VPI HW-19 Mark 3